5h4ng/MIT6.005-Software-Construction/notes/Reading 2-Basic Java.md

 - Each class belongs to a package
 - Classes in the same package serve a similar purpose
-- Packages are juct directories
+- Packages are just directories
 - Classes in other packages need to be imported

 ```java